chinwobble/chinwobble.github.com/_posts/azure/2019-01-12-using-msi-with-azure-sql-database.md

 tags: [azure, sql-server, c#, dotnet]
 ---
 {% include JB/setup %}
+This post describes how to use Managed Service Identity to connect an ASP.NET web application hosted as an Azure App Service to an *Azure SQL Database*.

-Managed Service Identity (MSI) is Microsoft Azure's preview for for that allows azure resources to authenticate / authorise themselves with _other supported azure resources_.
-The appeal is that secrets such as database passwords are not required to copied onto developers' machines or checked into source control.
+Managed Service Identity (MSI) is a Microsoft Azure feature that allows Azure resources to authenticate / authorise themselves with (_other supported azure resources_)[https://docs.microsoft.com/en-us/azure/active-directory/managed-identities-azure-resources/services-support-msi].
+The appeal is that secrets such as database passwords are not required to be copied onto developers' machines or checked into source control.

-This post describes how to use MSI to connect an ASP.NET web application hosted as an Azure App Service to an *Azure SQL Database*.

 ## Instructions

 ### Step 1: Install the required Packages
-YOu will need to install the below packages to correctly identify your app to SQL Server.
+You will need to install the below packages to correctly identify your app to the Azure SQL Database.
 ```
-Install-Package Microsoft.Azure.Services.AppAuthenticationthe
+Install-Package Microsoft.Azure.Services.AppAuthentication
 ```
-This first package will obtain the token from the azure environment.
+This package will allow your application to obtain an access token from from _Azure Active Directory_.
+- When your app is running from a developer's machine, it will use the developoer's Microsoft Identity obtained from Visual Studio or the (Azure CLI)[https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest].
+- When the application is running on your app service, it will use the managed identity assigned to it.

 ### Step 2: Update the code to use the packages
 If your application is already directly using `System.Data.SqlClient.SqlConnection` then you simply need to change your connection factory to set the AccessToken property _before_ it opens the database connection.